-Small business owners have very strong opinions about Yelp.
+Small business owners have firm opinions about Yelp.
 Many have received harsh reviews and don’t know what to do about it.
 Ignoring Yelp isn’t the answer.
 Let’s solve some of the issues with Yelp for small business and build positive momentum for your brand online.

-According to a study conducted by Nielsen, a whopping 85 percent of consumers find local business information online, where reviews, store hours, deals and maps are just a click away.
-Nielson also found, “More than half (51%) of Yelp users make their purchase decisions after visiting the site.
-The figure for mobile Yelpers, however is a little higher.
+According to a study conducted by Nielsen, a whopping 85 percent of consumers find local business information online, where reviews, store hours, deals, and maps are just a click away.
+Nielson also observed, “More than half (51%) of Yelp users make their purchase decisions after visiting the site.
+The figure for mobile Yelpers, however, is a little higher.

-While Yelp visitations don’t always result in action, users report that 93 percent of the time, Yelp usage results in occasionally, frequently or always making a purchase from a local business.”
+While Yelp visitations don’t always result in action, users report that 93 percent of the time, Yelp usage results in occasionally, frequently or consistently purchasing a local business.”

 The biggest reason to be active on Yelp is to know what people are saying about your company on the website or app.
 Since you’re a local small business, being active on Yelp for your personal use will help you to understand how Yelp works and what types of things people comment on.

-Start by adding the app to your smartphone. iOS and Android Then start using the app from time to time to find a restaurant or service in your community.
-If you have have a great meal, leave a positive review and help another small business build their Yelp reviews.
+Start by adding the app to your smartphone. iOS and Android Then, start using the app from time to time to find a restaurant or service in your community.
+If you have had a great meal, leave a positive review, and help another small business build their Yelp reviews.

 I can’t stress enough that Yelp reviews [and all online reviews] need to be organic, heartfelt comments.
 Don’t ask your family to leave reviews or leave reviews on your own business.
-People are savvy and it’s really lame.
+People are savvy, and it’s lame.

 If people show up to a business following the great Yelp reviews and have horrible service and bad food, they’ll leave an even worse review saying your reviews must have been fake and give great detail about why their experience wasn’t good.